portalhugger/Probability-Zero/plans.md

   * Optimization v1 can be used on v1 programs to unlock their respective v2
     * very slow, especially when used on itself (probably 10^(4 + version number) seconds / computational resources)

-t + ~45 minutes
+45 minutes

-* optimize programs and eventually restore corrupted file
+* optimize programs and eventually restore first corrupted file, unlocking Basic Upgrading: STATS
- * The file contains detailed schematics
+ * The file contains a wireframe schematic of the STATS. it's signed by D-7000

+* learn Basic Upgrades: STATS, unlocking:
+ * microchips can now be spent on the STATS to speed up its internal clock, marginally increasing the entire IFRAME's tickrate (so it's a multipler to all durations)
+ * the Repair Module can now grant more than 1000 hypermatter if you have more than 100 causal fabric, allowing you to reset again with more hypermatter than before

+* continue to optimize and restore but, since all microchips were spent earlier, the STATS can't be upgraded so it's very slow
+* save up more causal fabric and reset again with more hypermatter

+~1 hour into the game

+* spend only as many microchips as needed to regain progress

+1h25m

+* spend all remaining microchips on the STATS to speed up programs and fabric generation
+* optimize the now-accelerated programs to eventually recover the second file, unlocking Basic Upgrading: LUCK
+  * the second file contains a wireframe schematic of the LUCK

+* learn Basic Upgrades: LUCK, unlocking:
+  * a LOT of microchips can now be spent on the LUCK to generate slightly more universes per activation

+* optimizing + recovering third file is still really slow, reset for even more hypermatter

+* spend extra chips on computational resources to speed up Phase I, then spend the rest on STATS once it's unlocked
+* recover the third file to unlock

+2h

-## PHASE III
+## PHASE III: Observation

 *

-## PHASE IV
+## PHASE IV: Reconstruction

 *

-## PHASE V
+## PHASE V: Stabilization

 *

-* Recover true SCP-7000 description
+* Reconstruct true SCP-7000 description
   * SCP-7000 was the annihilation of Fortune (aka.
 Karma, Luck) (hereafter SCP-7000-A), a metaprobabilistic phenomenon of narra-temporal interaction informing wave functions of their states' probability distributions.
-While SCP-7000-A is commonly conceived dualistically (ie. desirable and undesirable outcomes), it has been shown to operate  In absence of SCP-7000-A, no event may be meaningfully observed and causal failure occurs; reality's dependence on SCP-7000-A implies it can only exist due to being "lucky"
+While SCP-7000-A is commonly conceived dualistically (ie. desirable and undesirable outcomes), it has been shown to operate in a hypercyclical continuum which permeates all known dimensions and aspects of ontology.
+In absence of SCP-7000-A, no event may be meaningfully observed and causal failure occurs; reality's dependence on SCP-7000-A implies it can only exist due to being "lucky", and is otherwise extremely unlikely
   * SCP-7000 was instigated by an alternate (non-Prime) Foundation who also created the IFRAME with intent to reset the multiverse with themselves in control
     * there's an endless omniversal cycle of this specific alt-Foundation rolling the cosmic dice until it becomes the Prime-Timeline
     * SCP-7000 is executed by allowing reality to be consumed by the Constants, the eldritch informational meta-beings which are essentially intrinsic properties/algorithms of the SCPverse simulation